- Storing strategies are very important for the entire system. That's why Dewesoft X offers many ways of how to store data.

-With always fast and always slow storing options we can choose between different static acquisition rates and units.
+With always fast and always slow storing options you can choose between different static acquisition rates and units.

-When you select one of the trigger storing options, new Trigger tab will automatically appear on Dewesoft X Setup screen.
+When you select one of the triggers storing options Trigger setup tab will automatically appear on Dewesoft X Setup screen.

 NOTE: With Dewesoft X, you can trigger from your signals by setting any channel(s) to start and stop recording according to levels.